On This Day in History: September 11

 - Charles Kelley, American singer-songwriter

-- Dylan Klebold, American spree killer and mass murderer, responsible for the Columbine High School massacre (d.
+- Dylan Klebold, American mass murderer, responsible for the Columbine High School massacre (d.
 1999)

 - Mike Comrie, Canadian ice hockey player